 I’m always on a lookout for new WordPress themes that might be interesting to review.
-That’s
+That’s why, I check the popular items category in ThemeForest as well as the sites of other popular marketplaces frequently.

 Recently, I stumbled upon a theme that has a really strange name.
 It was slowly climbing the scoreboards and I was curious to see more about the theme.
 And what better way to get to know a WordPress theme than reviewing it, right?